 The best Alexa compatible devices will raise your home's IQ with the help of Amazon's voice assistant.
 When you pair connect certain models of smart lights, locks, speakers, TVs, and more to Alexa, you can control them all using your voice.

 Once you get any of the best Alexa compatible devices online, you can command them without having to say anything at all, too.
-Within the Alexa app you can design so-called 'routines,' which automatically trigger various smart home gadgets based on certain conditions.
+Within the Alexa app you can create 'routines,' which automatically trigger various smart home gadgets based on certain conditions.
 This will help you make your home intuitive, safer and more efficient.

 - The best Alexa skills let you do more with Alexa